DallanQ/dominion/QA.md

 > What are some cases where a Throne card would not be allowed?

+You can always play the card.
+Sometimes it just doesn't do anything.

-If you have already played all your actions for the turn, you cannot use a Throne card to play any more actions and also When the Throne Card is trashed or gained by another player during your turn, you can't use it anymore.
+But if you have already played all your actions for the turn, you cannot use a Throne card to play any more actions and also When the Throne Card is trashed or gained by another player during your turn, you can't use it anymore.

 [tr-plus-mine-tr-plus-tr](https://boardgamegeek.com/thread/1137060/tr-plus-mine-tr-plus-tr)